 Party in Sairee Beach

-When the sun goes down, the fun is not over.
+When the sun goes down in Koh Tao, the fun is not over.
 Head to Sairee Beach for a little bit of partying.
 If the night is successful you might even end up refreshing yourself on the sea under the stars.

 Where to stay in Koh Tao

 I really enjoyed my stay at The Beach Club Koh Tao.
 The hotel is on the beach, and it’s actually beautiful to watch the sunset from there.
 Maybe depending on where your room is you can even watch it from your balcony.
 The rooms are spacious, there is complimentary water, tea & coffee and the aircon works wonderfully.
 But my favourite thing was the pool.
 It’s of a strong green, a really unique colour for a pool, and it’s huge.
 It also makes the hotel look great as it’s right in the middle surrounded by trees and by the rooms.
 Refreshing on the pool in the afternoons after going to the beach was the best.
-Last, it’s really close to Mae Haad where you’ll find most of the best restaurants for dinner or breakfast.
-I stayed in another hotel in Koh Tao it was OK, but although it was cheaper I do very much prefer The Beach Club Koh Tao over it.
+Last, it’s really close to Mae Haad where you’ll find most of the best restaurants in Koh Tao for dinner or breakfast.
 You can book The Beach Club Koh Tao here.